wang-q/genomes/groups/Protists.md

 # Various genera from Protists

-Eukaryota without Plants, Metazoa, and Fungi
+Eukaryota other than Plants, Metazoa, and Fungi

 <!-- toc -->